 This Master Development Plan does not directly pertain to land owned by the Town of Jackson (TOJ) or the United States government and managed by the United States Forest Service (USFS).
-However, included with the 2019 amendment to this master plan and update are maps that show future proposed plans on USFS lands and TOJ property.
-Among the proposed uses indicated on TOJ land are an additional sheet of ice added to the North of the existing Snow King Sports and Event Center that is not associated with this master plan, an enlarged ski shelter/Jackson Hole Ski and Snowboard Club facility, and an aerial tramway landing on land currently leased from the Town of Jackson for the operation of the ski area.
+However, included with the 2018 amendment to this master plan and update are maps that show future proposed plans on USFS lands and TOJ property.
+Among the proposed uses indicated on TOJ land are an additional sheet of ice added to the North of the existing Snow King Sports and Event Center, a zip-line and gondola landing in the existing parking area of Phil Baux Park, a climbing gym and indoor training complex adjacent to the existing ice rink, and concert pavilion in Phil Baux Park.
 The accepted 2017 USFS Master Development Plan covers all uses proposed on USFS managed lands which can be seen in the included 2017 USFS Master Plan Map.